 When in eternal lines to time thou grow’st,

 So long as men can breathe or eyes can see,

 So long lives this, and this gives life to thee.

 Hope you enjoy reading this classic poem and that you have a nice summer!

 This article was posted on Wednesday, June 21st, 2006 at 11:41 am and is filed under Authors, Countries & Cultures, English, Languages, Poetry, Poetry about Summer, Poetry about the Seasons, Recommendations, Shakespeare, Sonnet 18, United Kingdom.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Shall I Compare Thee to a Summer’s Day?”